AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     {
     ```

     This function is defined with the `IoTHubTrigger`.
 Each time the IoT devices send data to IoT Hub, this function gets triggered and sent the event data in batches (`EventData[] vehicleEventData`).
-The `CosmosDB` attribute is an output attribute, simplifying writing Cosmos DB documents to the defined database and container; in our case, the `ContosoAuto` database and `telemetry` container, respectively.
+The `CosmosDB` attribute is an output attribute, simplifying writing Azure Cosmos DB documents to the defined database and container; in our case, the `ContosoAuto` database and `telemetry` container, respectively.

 2. Scroll down in the function code to find the following code block: